 Help us educate people on how to protect children from abuse and neglect.

-We are a registered charity in New Zealand that provides free training on how to spot and deal with the signs of child abuse and neglect.
+There is no compulsory training in New Zealand for people who work with children (doctors, nurses, teachers, kindergarten helpers, sports coaches and so on) on how to spot and deal with the signs of child abuse and neglect.

-SCI receives no government funding and relies upon private donations and support to continue.
+We receive no government funding and rely upon private donations and support to continue.

 Both our seminars and our eLearning give adults the vital tools to help a child in need.

-Safeguarding Children Initiative is a registered charity in New Zealand that provides free training on child protection via FREE seminars and eLearning.
+Safeguarding Children Initiative is a registered charity in New Zealand that provides training and education on child protection via consultancy, seminars and eLearning.